astrotime/timenomad_app/collections/_posts/2019-07-01-aspect-patterns-building-blocks-of-charts.md

 A grand cross is a combination of two T-squares.
 This clearly makes it a very powerful pattern that signifies **astral crystallisations taken to their extremes**.

-The example below illustrates a grand cross that is made out of two oppositions, Mars–Saturn and Mercury–Venus, and four (!) squares.
+The example below illustrates a grand cross that is made out of two oppositions, Mars–Saturn and Pluto–Venus, and four (!) squares.

 <img class="lazyload" data-srcset="/images/illustrations/aspect-pattern-grand-cross.png 1x, /images/illustrations/aspect-pattern-grand-cross@2x.png 2x, /images/illustrations/aspect-pattern-grand-cross@3x.png 3x" alt="Astrological chart with aspect pattern of grand cross">